Tobel158/docs/docs/Concepts/glossary.md

 Validators that are not in the active set.
 These validators do not participate in consensus and do not earn rewards.

-## Jail
+## Jailed

 Validators who misbehave are jailed or excluded from the validator set for a period amount of time.

-## Minting
+## Mint

 The creation of new coins.
+Minting is the opposite of burning.
 The Terra protocol burns Luna to mint Terra stablecoins and vice versa.

 ## Module

 A section of the Terra core that represents a particular function of the Terra protocol.
-Visit the [Terra core module specifications](/Reference/Terra-core/Overview.md) for more info
+Visit the [Terra core module specifications](/Reference/Terra-core/Overview.md) for more information.

 ## Oracle